 - Home/vehicle adaptations.

 This list is not exhaustive.
 Circumstances relating to the assault at work incident and how it has affected you impact on what you may be able to claim under special damages.
 Call our advisors for free guidance on what to do if you are physically assaulted in the UK.
 For more advice on how much compensation may be awarded for your claim, contact our advisors for free today.

-- Harassment/Violence in the workplace – An HSE guide
+- Harassment/Violence in the workplace – An Health and Safety Executive (HSE) guide

 Below, you can find links to lots more guides on accidents at work: